PRINCIPLES

 We stand for electing honest and humble public servants of all the people

-We stand for reasoned discourse, flexibility, and compromise
+We stand for reasoned discourse, flexibility, and consensus

 We stand opposed to the use of intimidation and violence to silence political views